ToshioCP/Gtk4-tutorial/src/sec7.src.md

 - If the application is run with command line arguments, it emits "open" signal when it is activated.

 The handler `app_activate` becomes very simple.
-It just outputs an error message and returns to the caller.
+It just outputs a message and returns to the caller.
 Then the application quits immediately because no window is created.

 The main work is done in the handler `app_open`.